 The anaesthetist will closely monitor and take care of your child throughout the procedure.
 They will also wake them up afterwards.

 Why must my child not eat or drink before surgery?

-- no milk or food for 6 hours before surgery
+No milk or food for at least 6 hours before surgery.

 For babies less than 6 months of age:

 - clear fluids are allowed up to 1 hour before surgery